 Highlighting Families Behind Our Grass Fed Beef

 Many family beef producers, that have been producing beef for generations, are losing their cattle ranches and farms.
-Because, much of the the ‘Big Beef’ industry in the United States is owned by international corporations (many from Brazil) and they don’t play fair.
+A majority of the the ‘Big Beef’ industry in the United States is owned by international corporations (many from Brazil) and they don’t play fair.
 In fact, foreign beef can be legally labeled and sold as ‘Product of USA.’
 Joe Fassler wrote about this in ‘Foreign beef can legally be labeled “Product of U.S.A.”
 It’s killing America’s grass-fed industry.‘ Do you know the Kansas City Steak Company is owned by NBP, which is owned by Brazil’s Marfrig?
 Our family is from the Kansas City area and that breaks our heart.

 This month, we’d like to highlight (and thank) the families behind River Watch Beef, a family-centered grass-fed beef producer.
 Raising cattle the natural way is hard and dirty work.
 Not much has changed since the days of the cattle drives in the Old West.
 Family producers rely on family, friends and neighbors to help take care of a grass-fed cattle herd.
 Even though our cows are ‘free range’ and free to roam the pastures, we still have to check on their health and happiness often.
 This is commonly referred to a Roundup, when we gather the cattle to make sure they are healthy and doing well.
 Our goal is to sustainably raise 100% natural grass-fed beef.
 It’s better for the environment and a (much) healthier alternative than most store-bought meat.

 Families Helping Families Raise Beef